kush-agra/react-horizontal-datepicker/README.md

 ```

 ### Todo
-maybe use react window for efficiency
+use react window for efficiency